 During the Pink Film Days you’re able to enjoy movies, documentaries and shorts from around the globe at the Westerpark area.
 All the movies have one theme in common: the LGBTI community in all its forms and glory.

 The Homomonument (Monument for Homosexuality/Gay monument) is one of the city’s best known LGBTI+ landmarks.
 This monuments remembers all the homosexuals and lesbians that lost their lives during the Second World War and reminds us of all the LGBTI orientated people who are still not free to be themselves all over the world.

-The monument is shaped in a triangle with one corner pointing towards the National War Memorial on the Dam Square, one corner point towards the COC (an interest group for the LGBTIQ+ community) and one of the corners points to the Anne Frank House.
+Each point of the triangle shaped Homomonument reprents either the past, the present or the future.
 The slogan states ‘Never Again’, to remind us all that we should prevent what happened during the Second World War and keep fighting for basic human rights for everyone.

 Next to the Homomonument you’ll find Pink Point.
 An information point about everything LGBTI in the city of Amsterdam.
 It’s run by volunteers and you can ask them anything you want to know during your stay in Amsterdam.
 Ask for recommendations or important information to ensure you have to most pleasant stay in the city.

 One of the most popular streets among LGBTI visitors and residents is the Reguliersdwarsstraat.
 You’re able to find an incredible amount of restaurants, bars and clubs at this part of town.